 As my guest, Stephanie Sims mentioned, yes, we are going to talk about the “F” Word.

 If you are like most writers you probably do not have a background in finance.
 Most of us have very little experience when it comes to funding a start-up business.
-Honestly, this is the point where many writers through in the towel.
+Honestly, this is the point where many writers threw in the towel.

 I would like to point put that the BEST way to decide how much money you will need and where your funds will be spent is to writer a great Business Plan.
-Also it will give you an overview of your business and expectations that you can share with potential investors.
-Here is a past episode of The Writing Biz with Nina Amir that will help you write your business plan
+Also, it will give you an overview of your business and expectations that you can share with potential investors.
+Here is a past episode of The Writing Biz with Nina Amir that will help you write your business plan.

 Here are 5 Things Stephanie Says Will Help You Finance Your Publishing Adventure